thekeramik05/MICCAI-METS_challenge_bi-intel/README.md

 | **RC** | **0.15** | **0.85** |

 Everything stays at a plain 50/50 average except the resection cavity.
-On the official hidden validation set BrainIAC was clearly better on RC while the two models were statistically indistinguishable on the other regions, so RC is the only channel where a deviation from 50/50 is justified by measured evidence.
+On the official hidden validation set Model B was clearly better on RC while the two models were statistically indistinguishable on the other regions, so RC is the only channel where a deviation from 50/50 is supported by measured evidence.

 A per-class weight grid search was also carried out.
 Under the *true* joint-argmax decision rule its predicted gains almost completely disappeared (ΔDice ≈ +0.0006 / +0.0000 / −0.0001 / +0.0060 for NETC / SNFH / ET / RC), so those weights were **not** adopted.

-### Post-processing
+### 1.3 Post-processing

 Per class, 26-connected components are extracted from the argmax label map.
 A component is deleted only when **both** conditions hold: